AaltoSciComp/NoBSC/content/index.rst

 	 and "People who work in a local SciComp team" on the right, with day 1, 2, and 3, with day 2 overlapping.

-This isn't a time to advertise how great we are.
+This isn't a time to advertise how great we are like typical conferences.
 It's a time to look under the hood and talk about what's really going on, so that we can do a better job in the future.
 If your job is "getting stuff done" instead of "publishing papers" and you want to learn from like-minded